 Why Avoid Editing functions.php Directly?

-Many WordPress users add code directly inside functions.php, but this method has several risks.
+Many WordPress users add code directly inside functions.php, but this method comes with risks.
 A small mistake in the code can break the website, create a white screen error, or make future maintenance harder.

 It also becomes difficult to manage multiple customizations when all changes are placed inside one file.
 That is why using a snippet manager from the WordPress admin panel is often a safer and more practical solution.

 The safest way to add PHP code snippets is by using a dedicated WordPress snippet manager plugin.
-This allows you to create, organize, edit, enable, or disable custom PHP functions without opening core theme files.
+This lets you create, organize, edit, enable, or disable custom PHP functions without opening core theme files.

 Before saving any PHP snippet, make sure the code is tested and suitable for your current WordPress setup.
 Even a small syntax mistake can cause problems, so it is always better to use clean and verified code.